panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 var myVariable2;
 ```

-The variable `myVariable1` is *declared* and *initialized* right away with an `initialValue`, which can be any expression that evaluates to a value.
+The variable `myVariable1` is *declared* and *initialized* right away with an `initialValue`, which can be any kind of expression: literal, function call, etc.

 The variable `myVariable2` is *declared*, however doesn't have an initial value.
 By default, JavaScript considers uninitialized variables as having the special value `undefined`.